Noon Universe: Reception, analysis, and influence

 The setting is a future utopia that gets gradually deconstructed as the authors become disillusioned with the Soviet Union and move away from the "technological optimism... depicting a quasi-Marxist perfection" to address the failures of the Soviet society.
 In writing about the Noon Universe, the Strugatsky brothers have been argued to have created their own utopian ideology, or "amateur personal metaphysics", that is based on the primacy of science like more modern view of transhumanism.

 Critic Ezra Glinter described the Noon Universe as a socialist utopia in which humanity has survived its crises but still has problems to solve, and in which the conflict is between "the good and the better".

-It has been suggested that James Cameron's Avatar's lush jungle planet has been inspired by the planet Pandora of Noon Universe.
+In Russia, it has been suggested that James Cameron's Avatar's lush jungle planet has been inspired by the planet Pandora of Noon Universe.
+The suggestion was refuted.

 Noon Universe's human civilization has been described as techno-patriarchal and some of the antagonists as eco-matriarchal.